bouwe77/bouwe77.github.io/content/blog/_throwing-errors-just-to-be-sure/throwing-errors-just-to-be-sure.md

 ### Introduction

-Developers tend to throw errors in their code to notify themselves, their fellow developers, or their users, that they are doing something wrong.
+No one likes errors occurring in an application.
+So that is why I think it's a bad idea to throw errors in your own code yourself, as a convenience, or just to be sure, because someone in the future might be using your code wrong.

-Throwing errors is too rigorous, while instead, you could just solve the problem by making your code more meaningful, and of course, test your code.
+Throwing errors is too rigorous, because errors are for bad things.
+Instead, you could just _solve the problem_ by making your code more meaningful, and of course, test your code.

-> To be clear, I am talking about errors you throw in your own code, and not runtime errors that might occur because of calling someone else's code or API.
+> To be clear, I am talking about errors you throw in your own code, and not runtime errors that might occur because of something external, like an API.
+Runtime errors are there for a reason, but that's another story.
+Which I wrote about before, by the way: [Expected and Unexpected Errors](/expected-and-unexpected-errors)

 ### Let's take a walk